gemforce-team/gemforce/README.md

   e - print best gem equations formula
   c - print best gems table (for each value best gem stats)
   i - info
-  q - quiet, print only final gem u - upto, at the end consider the best gem up to N, not the Nth f (filepath) - change table file (build/query only)
+  q - quiet, print only final gem
+  u - upto, at the end consider the best gem up to N, not the Nth
+  r - adds red at the best gem, then consider the new gem f (filepath) - change table file (build/query only)
   s (num) - change chunk size (you should not need this)
   number - value of gem to be computed